Deepika-Sharma08/Face-Mask-Detection-covid-19/README.md

 Caveates:

 a.
-If image is blurred or dark, where human face and mask are not identified distinctly
+If image is blurred or dark, where human face and mask are not identified distinctly.

 b.
 Image clicked with low resolution and Face landmarks are not detected or Face landmarks are detected incorrectly.

 c.
 Not all faces are detected in an image.